What is vitamin D?

 But wait, apart from diet, there’s one more important source – the sun.

-Since the sun is also a major source of vitamin D, in the darker months, you have to balance your sources.
-During this time, vitamin D levels may dip due to the reduction of sunlight hours.
+The sun is also a major source of vitamin D. In the darker months, vitamin D levels may dip due to the reduction of sunlight hours.
 And your diet might not be a sufficient source.
-Thus, it is good practice to take vitamin D supplements in the darker months.
+Thus, it is good practice to take vitamin D supplements.

-Moreover, in this day and age, a lot of us work indoors and miss out on the daylight.
-So finding opportunities to bask in the sun like an outdoor lunch is a great way to get a free vitamin D top-up!
+Moreover, in this day and age, a lot of us work indoors and miss out on daylight.
+So finding opportunities to bask in the sun (like an outdoor lunch) is a great way to get a free vitamin D top-up!

 How is the vitamin D test performed?

 A simple blood test can measure vitamin D levels.
 Our health test includes a finger-prick blood test for 21 biomarkers.
 It gives you a detailed analysis of your current levels and things you can do to improve them.

 What are the normal values of vitamin D?

 A range of about 25 – 50 nmol/L is used in most labs as the ‘normal’ value with 125 nmol/L as the highest level.
 However, that’s the reference range.